jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part3-FinishProjectAndPublishData.md

 ***

 ### Publish data as a Google Sheet
 When your visualization is done, the other main task this week is to publish your data online.
 It's very likely that you've modified the original data in some way: removing columns, renaming things in the header, or even merging multiple datasets.
 By publishing our data for everyone to see, we accomplish a few things: people can trace and audit our work, and they can use your data in their own projects (making your hard work pay off in a way that extends beyond your own project).
-As a platform, we'll use Google Sheets – it's essentially the same as Excel, so it works great for `csv` data but makes sharing easy.

 📈 [See an example dataset with info tab here](https://docs.google.com/spreadsheets/d/1kFYcBnjcvPd6R6EJ3te4vVXbzAAJHQUZbq2_0YPEVBY/edit?usp=sharing) 📉

+As a platform, we'll use [Google Sheets](https://docs.google.com/spreadsheets) – it's essentially the same as Excel, so it works great for `csv` data but makes sharing easy.

+Add your data to the spreadsheet:
 1. Create a new spreadsheet
 2. Add your data...
-  1. `File > Import → Upload...` and upload your CSV file (or copy/paste your data from Excel)
+  - `File > Import → Upload...` and upload your CSV file (or copy/paste your data from Excel)
-  2. Let Sheets automatically convert everything (unless you see it creates errors)
+  - Let Sheets automatically convert everything (unless you see it creates errors)
 3. Clean up formatting, such as:
-  * Font and font size
+  - Font and font size
-  * Column layout (manual or right-click column &rarr; `Resize column → Fit to data`)
+  - Column layout (manual or right-click column &rarr; `Resize column → Fit to data`)
-  * Remove extra data or columns
+  - Remove extra data or columns
 4. Rename spreadsheet to something clear
 5. Click the tab at the bottom (probably the filename you imported) and rename to something like `Data`